9:00 a.m. Tour begins. Meet in the lobby of the Gates Building on campus.

 Afternoon Excavation site tour.
-See archaeologists at work—and learn how Crow Canyon's research is adding to our understanding of ancestral Pueblo Indian communities in the Mesa Verde region.
+See archaeologists at work—and learn how Crow Canyon's research is contributing to our understanding of ancestral Pueblo communities in the Mesa Verde region.
 Learn more about our research.

 4:00 p.m.
 Tour ends.
 Campus Gift Shop open.

 Crow Canyon is located amidst majestic mountains, mesas, and canyons about 4 miles northwest of the town of Cortez in southwestern Colorado.
 We are 15 miles west of the entrance to Mesa Verde National Park and 40 miles northeast of the Four Corners Monument, where the states of Colorado, Utah, Arizona, and New Mexico meet.

 From the intersection of Highway 491 and County Road L northwest of Cortez, turn west on Road L. Drive about 1 mile to Road 23 (watch for Crow Canyon sign), and turn left.
 In about 1 mile, Road 23 curves to the left and turns into Road K, which in turn becomes Crow Canyon's driveway.

 Free parking for day tour participants is available in our visitor parking area.

 What to Bring

 Each participant in the Archaeology Day Tour should bring a water bottle.
 Sunscreen, a wide-brimmed hat, and sunglasses are highly recommended.
 Be sure to wear comfortable clothes and walking shoes.
 Rain gear might come in handy during the monsoon season (July and August).